lixing-w/LGAD_analysis/README.md

         - rebuilt entirely IV analysis code written by Trevor, achieving all original functionalities, removing all hard-coded stuff, greatly improving readability
         - finished config system for sensor.
-To view info or configure sensors, go to sensor_config.txt at root of your database.
-Each database has one sensor_config.txt of its own.
         - started design of a secondary config system for scan files that help specify special ways to process certain data, as a replacement to the originally hard-coded method